alexgarc/hello-world/README.md

 # hello-world
 My first repository

-My name is Allie and I am taking this GitHub training.
+My name is Allie and I am taking this GitHub training to be a Data Scientist.